 Travel medical insurance through your employer or bank may have some limitations.
 It is always best to speak with your insurance company to fully understand what coverage you already have and what additional coverage you may need.

 Who Should Purchase Emergency Medical Travel Insurance?

-Anyone travelling to Canada for any reason should purchase Visitors to Canada Emergency Medical Travel Insurance.
-Whether you are visiting on business, pleasure, for education purposes, on a work Visa or a Parent/Grandparent Super Visa, or even volunteering your services, you should always purchase medical travel insurance.
+Anyone traveling to Canada for any reason should purchase Visitors to Canada Emergency Medical Travel Insurance.
+Whether you are visiting on business, for pleasure, for education purposes, on a work Visa or a Parent/Grandparent Super Visa, or even volunteering your services, you should always purchase medical travel insurance.
 This is to protect you from incorporating high medical care bills and to give you peace of mind while enjoying your stay in Canada.